Hard Choices (film): Reception

 Roger Ebert gave the film three-and-a-half out of four stars, and commented: "Many movies start out strong and end in confusion and compromise.
 'Hard Choices' starts out like a predictable action picture, and grows and grows until at the end it astonishes us."
 Ebert concluded: "'Hard Choices' is a sleeper.
 It doesn't have any stars, was made on a small budget, is getting haphazard distribution around the country and will never be heard of by most people.
 No wonder it has a low profile: It's intelligent, surprising, powerful and true to itself, and that sure puts it outside the mainstream."

 Vincent Canby gave the film a mixed review, writing in The New York Times: "Hard Choices is Mr. King's first dramatic feature and it's clear that he has talent.
 Some of the film's crucial decisions (which, I assume, he had a hand in making) are fine, especially the casting, though others don't measure up.
 Totally unnecessary, and off-putting, is the use of overlapping dialogue, which is supposed to keep the film moving at a breathless pace but more often interrupts it."

 Dave Kehr gave the film a critical review for the Chicago Tribune, concluding: "The characters in Hard Choices remain pawns in the director's ideological game, their movements dictated not by inner necessity but the requirements of King's preprogrammed political strategies."
 Kehr described the plot of the movie as boring and predictable.

 Writing for the Sun-Sentinel, Candice Russell likened the film to Smooth Talk directed by Joyce Chopra and She's Gotta Have It by filmmaker Spike Lee; all independent films that she said were modifying the nature of the movie business.
-She wrote that the film "resonates with authenticity", and that it was not predictable story.
+She wrote that the film "resonates with authenticity", and that it was not a predictable story.

 The Village Voice characterized Hard Choices as a "sleeper indie hit".
 The Sundance Institute of the Sundance Film Festival concluded: "Hard Choices is a bittersweet story that is tight, honest and well-acted."
 A review in the Los Angeles Times assessed: "It's a good film—not extraordinary, but solid and steady."

 Allmovie reviewed the film and gave it a rating of three-and-a-half out of four stars.
 Writing for Allmovie, Eleanor Mannikka described Hard Choices as an "odd mix of social commentary, forbidden romance, police action thriller, and teenage delinquency".

 VideoHound's Golden Movie Retriever reviewed the film and gave it a rating of three stars out of four.
 The review praised the acting in the film: "Excellent work by Klenck, McCleery, and Seitz."
 The review went on to call the film: "Intelligent, surprising, and powerful."
 The publication concluded that "this is a low profile film that deserves to be discovered."